JSensebe/jsensebe.github.io/projects/emals.md

 Operations required capabilities ProActive had never implemented before: animated human personnel, speech recognition, audible call‑outs, multi‑trainee coordination (up to five trainees at once), and complex abort/recovery logic that had to behave deterministically under all conditions.
 The project began with a heavy R&D phase, during which I built prototypes to validate animation systems, navigation logic, and speech recognition workflows before full production began.

 I also visited the **USS Gerald R. Ford** with the lead artist to gather reference photos for flight‑deck assets and equipment.
-EMALS demanded a level of accuracy and procedural fidelity far beyond previous trainers, and the final system became one of ProActive’s most advanced simulation products.
+EMALS demanded a level of accuracy and procedural fidelity beyond previous trainers, and the final system became one of ProActive’s most advanced simulation products.

 ---